BARSTOW - A landmark church in this desert town is closing its doors after more than a century of ministry.

 Items such as those will be donated to the Claremont Graduate University Library's special collection of Congregational Church papers, which include early records from the denomination's Southern California organizations.

 The Barstow church's pale yellow walls and fading stained glass cradle pews that are more than 50 years old.
-The original marble remains on the altar.

 A minister in the 1950s hand-carved a wooden baptismal stationed at the front of the sanctuary.